 Because Spatial Data Science allows Data Analysts to see how conditions are changing in real-time, they can come up with much better solutions for organizations or governments to prepare for what lies ahead.
 This is an important argument for the prevalent use of Predictive Modeling and allows entities to be better prepared for events that are likely to transpire in the future.

-Applications of Spatial Data Science
+What are the Applications of Spatial Data Science?

 Spatial Data Science is now used in a variety of different fields.
 Here are some common Applications of Spatial Data Science: